iswunistuttgart/nodeset_validation_runner/Readme.md

 # OPC UA Nodeset Validation Runner
-This is a short script that start a validation of the Nodeset Valdation tool (see https://apps.opcfoundation.org/NodeSetValidator/) of the OPC Foundation.
+This is a short script that starts a validation of the Nodeset Validation tool (see https://apps.opcfoundation.org/NodeSetValidator/) of the OPC Foundation.
 It is an unofficial python client that should simplify the automated using.

 ## Dependencies
-see requirement.txt
+see requirements.txt

 ## Installation
 pip install -r requirements.txt